lawhorkl/inabox/README.md

 In the former case you should be able to communicate directly on whatever port the API is running on, while in the latter case of a gateway between the two, you will need either someone with network administrator access, or network administrator access yourself to configure a port forward for the API.

 Reiterating the InaBox rule-of-thumb from earlier, for InaBox to work you need two things:
-1. You need to be able to ping the address of the slave box from the commandline (external IP in cases of a gateway).
+1. You need to be able to ping the address of the slave box from the command-line of the control panel (external IP in cases of a gateway).
 2. The port the API is running on must be accessible (port forwarding from the external network IP to the internal IP of the API-enabled service in cases of a gateway.)